DarjaCirjulina/chaos-based-communication-systems/README.md

 ## Overview

 This repository provides reproducible LTspice, MATLAB (R2023b), and Python example codes developed for the PhD thesis *Design and Performance Evaluation of Chaos-Based Communication Systems under Noise and Multipath Conditions*.
-It includes chaotic oscillator modeling, synchronization under noisy conditions, QCSK and FM-CSK communication system simulations, and experimental validation using Analog Discovery Pro 3000.
+It includes chaotic oscillator modeling, synchronization under noisy conditions, simulations of QCSK and FM-CSK communication systems, and experimental validation using the Analog Discovery Pro 3000.
 The repository is structured for academic reproducibility and research use in nonlinear dynamics and chaos-based communication systems.

 ---